 There are three main factors affecting the suitability of your roof for solar panels: 1) Size, 2) Amount of Shade, and 3) Angle & Direction.

 Most roofs are suitable for solar panels.
 However, roofs that are overly complex or shaded would not be the most ideal for solar panel installations.
 A smaller roof can accommodate a smaller system, which will typically result in a lower return of investment.
 For a more detailed explanation, read this article on determining rooftop suitability for solar panels here.

 Pro tip: You can use this free online solar assessment tool to get an instant roof suitability assessment, installation and cost savings estimate personalised to your roof!

 How are solar panels installed?

-Watch this video on the full solar installation process below, or check out this page for more step-by-step details.
+For a complete walkthrough on how solar panels are installed in Singapore, do check out this page for more step-by-step details.